-The tonal range is straight forward for monochrome imagery, but not so clear cut in a painting.
+The tonal range is straightforward for monochromatic drawing, but not so clear-cut in a painting.

 Colors tend to mute and fade in the distance, but not always.
-When the air is crystal clear and there’s no atmospheric haze, the distance can be surprisingly vivid.
+When the air is crystal clear and there’s no atmospheric haze, the color of background objects can be surprisingly vivid.
 That’s where warm and cool colors make a difference.

 The warm colors, such as reds, oranges, and yellows, hit the eye more powerfully and jump forward.
-The cool colors like blues, greens, and purples sink back.
+The cool colors like blues, greens, and purples recede.

-Knowing these rules allows two different colors of identical tone, but opposing temperatures, to sit side by side and create the illusion of depth.
+Knowing these rules allows two different colors with identical tonal values, but opposing temperatures, to sit side by side and create the illusion of depth.

-I routinely added green to shadows on my portraits for instance and I never had a negative reaction.
-Quite the reverse, I was complimented for having an eye for color.
+I routinely added green to shadows on my portraits for instance and I never had a negative comment.
+Quite the reverse, I was complimented for having a keen eye for color.
 How ironic is that?

-We can’t talk about the illusion of depth in an image without acknowledging the infuence of photography.
+We can’t talk about the illusion of depth in an image without acknowledging the influence of photography.

 Before the advent of photography, you didn’t see the depth-of-field effect simulated in artwork.
 Distant hills may have been indicated in a few brush strokes but never combined with the foreground too.

-A sharp focal point with blurred surroundings revolutionized the way we perceive distance.
-Art has benefited immeasurably from this new way of seeing.
+A sharp focal point with blurred surroundings revolutionized the way we perceive distance and the illusion of space.

-It’s a very old drawing and if I drew it today I’d take more care, but hey, it works fine and people still buy it.
+It’s a very old drawing and if I drew it today I’d take more care, but hey, it works fine and people still buy the print.

 So many artists get the perspective wrong.
-There has to be a focal or vanishing point to a distant horizon.
+There has to be a focal or vanishing point to a distant horizon line.
 It’s very easy if you’re drawing a building.
 Your horizon will be your eye-line and the angles of the building will converge to spot along the line.

 The example below shows how lead lines draw your eye into the picture.
-It uses one vanishing point. and notice how the rear engine is lighter and smaller.
-Take a look at railway lines too.
-Can you see how the tone graduates from dark at the front to light at the back?
-Same with the pathway.
+It uses one vanishing point perspective.
+Notice how the rear engine is lighter and smaller.
+Now take a look at the railway lines, can you see the gradual changes from darker at the front to lighter at the back?

 Any photo taken with a wide-angle lens below 50mm focal length will mislead your eye.
 The image may look fine as a photo but will look totally wrong as artwork or an illustration.

-Without shadow, the objects in your artwork will appear to be floating in space, flat, and lifeless.
-The shadow gives the subject a firm base.
+Without shadows, the objects in your artwork will appear to be floating in space and lifeless.
+You’ll have a flat drawing.
+The shadow gives the subject, or object, a firm base.

 There is always a shadow, even in soft light.
-The drawing below has very strong contrast but even so, look at the front paw and the chair legs.
-They all have extra shading at the base even though they are already in shadow.
+The drawing below has very strong contrast but even so, look at the cat’s front paw and the base of the chair legs.
+They all have a dark area at the base.
+There’s a darker shade even though they are already in shadow.

-Shadow gives your work real definition and the illusion of being three dimensional.
-Without some shadow, the whole picture would be more like a cartoon.
+Interesting shadow gives your artwork real definition and the illusion of being three-dimensional.
+Without shadow, the whole picture would be cartoonish.

 Being generous with contrast often improves the drawing.
 It doesn’t matter if the contrast was not apparent in the original photo, add it anyway.

-Further Reading: How to Draw Realistic Shadows in Pencil (All the Best Secrets)
+This will teach you How to Draw Realistic Shadows with Pencil

-If you ever need proof that shadow and depth are inseparable just look at how the drop shadow on each of the images on this post lift the picture off the page.
+If you ever need proof that shadow and depth are inseparable just look at how the drop shadow on each of the images on this post lifts the picture off the page.

-Adding Depth to the Details of your Drawing
+7. Add Depth to the Details of Your Drawing

 I’ll end this post by taking a look at the detail of this elephant’s eye.
 It’s an enlarged section of a larger, very detailed drawing.